wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sorting/selection-sort.md

 ---
-title: "Selection Sort"
+title: 'Selection Sort'
-description: "Selection sort is an comparison sorting algorithm that finds the minimum value each time."
+description: 'Selection sort is an comparison sorting algorithm that finds the minimum value each time.'
 hide_table_of_contents: false
 keywords:
   - leetcode